varnish/Varnish-Book/varnish_book.rst

    2. Changes are not persistent across restarts of Varnish.
       If you change a parameter and you want the change to persist after you restart Varnish, you need to store your changes in the configuration file of the boot script.
-      The location of the configuration file is ``/etc/default/varnish`` by default.
+      The location of the configuration file is is in Table `Different Locations of the Varnish Configuration File`_.

    ``varnishadm`` uses a non-encrypted key stored in a secret file to authenticate and connect to a Varnish daemon.
    You can now provide access to the interface on a per user basis by adjusting the read permission on the secret file.